 - The regular intake of contraceptive pill improves the problem of acne and hirsutism in women.
 The medicine suppresses androgens and testosterone.
 Abnormally high level of androgen is present in most of the women with acne vulgaris.
 These elevated levels of androgens in the body may cause darkening of the facial hair and body hair, especially on the abdomen, chin, and chest.
 The hormone present in the pills prevents the formation of acne.

-- The incidence rate of menstrual cramps is greatly reduced by birth control pills.
+- Birth control pills greatly reduce the incidence rate of menstrual cramps.
 When over the counter medications are failed to treat severe cramps, contraceptive pills may be the solution because they prevent ovulation and make periods lighter than ever.
 The heavy and irregular bleeding patterns are also improved in pill users.

 - The medicine is also prescribed for the treatment of endometriosis, a health condition in which the tissue that forms the lining of the uterus is found outside the womb.
 Most girls with endometriosis experience pelvic pain during their menses.
 Contraceptive pills work by temporarily preventing periods.